x-vmaier/Rigol1000z/README.md

 Feedback will keep this project growing and I encourage all suggestions.

 ## Contributing
 There are menus that aren't yet implemented completely.
-If you would like to implement one of these menus or fixing an issue that you have been having, feel free to submit a pull request.
+If you would like to implement one of these menus feel free to submit a pull request.

+If you are having an issue and want to fix it, please create the issue first with the model and code so that problems are addressed and tracked properly :)